Providing the first UK assessment of environmental gerontology, this book enriches current understanding of the spatiality of ageing.

 7. Alternative Environments : Specialised Housing (with care)

-8. Care Home Living: L1.a form of Long Term Care
+8. Care Home Living: A Form of Long Term Care

 9. Methodological Development